-We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$million (or approximately \$million if the underwriters exercise in full their option to purchase additional ordinary shares), assuming an initial public offering price of \$per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$ million (or approximately \$ million if the underwriters exercise in full their option to purchase additional ordinary shares), assuming an initial public offering price of \$ per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.

 A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per ordinary share would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after estimated deducting underwriting discounts and commissions.
-Each increase (decrease) of 1,000,000 shares in the number of ordinary shares offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming that the assumed initial public offering price of \$ per ordinary share remains the same and after deducting estimated underwriting discounts and commissions.
+Each increase (decrease) of 1,000,000 shares in the number of ordinary shares offering price of \$ per ordinary share remains the same and after deducting estimated underwriting discounts and commissions.
+Expenses of this offering by approximately \$ million, assuming that the assumed initial public offering price of \$ per ordinary share remains the same and after deducting estimated underwriting discounts and commissions.
 Expenses of this offering will be paid by us.